HoustonRuby/rails_girls/03_messages/01_what_should_we_be_able_to_do_with_a_chirp.md

 ```
 <!-- TODO: add link to things to try-->

-> Talk through these different things with your coach.
-Ask your coach, what else [could we try](http://guides.rubyonrails.org/active_record_basics.html)?
->
-> What could we do?

 | Code | Effect (*Describe what each did below or with your coach*) |
 | -- | -- |